+- (6) The finances of any authority are subject to examination by the state auditor's office pursuant to RCW 43.09.260. - NEW SECTION.
 Sec.
-4. No municipality may give or lend any money NEW SECTION. or property in aid of an authority.
+4. No municipality may give or lend any money or property in aid of an authority.
 The municipality that creates an authority must annually review any financial statements of the authority and at all times must have access to the books and records of the authority.
 No authority may issue revenue obligations under this chapter except upon the approval of both the municipality under the auspices of which it was created and the county, city, or town within whose planning jurisdiction the economic development activity to be financed lies.
-Upon receiving approval from these jurisdictions, a letter of credit from an investment grade bank certifying the credit worthiness of the borrower and its ability to repay the principal and interest debt incurred must be obtained by the authority before bonds may be issued or the authority must confirm the borrower has made an arrangement for private placement of the bonds with an institutional investor before bonds may be issued.
-An authority established under the terms of this chapter constitutes an authority and instrumentality (within the meaning of those terms in the regulations of the United States treasury and the rulings of the internal revenue service prescribed pursuant to 26 U.S.C.
+An authority established under the terms of this chapter constitutes an authority and an instrumentality (within the meaning of those terms in the regulations of the United States treasury and the rulings of the internal revenue service prescribed pursuant to 26 U.S.C.
 Sec.
 103 of the federal internal revenue code of 1986, as amended) may act on behalf of the municipality under whose auspices it is created for the specific public purposes authorized by this chapter.
-The authority is not a municipal corporation within the meaning of the state Constitution and the laws of the state, or a political subdivision within the meaning of the state Constitution and the laws of the state, including without limitation, Article VIII, section 7 of the Washington Constitution.
-A municipality may not delegate to an authority any of

-- 1 the municipality's attributes of sovereignty including, without - 2 limitation, the power to tax, the power of eminent domain, and the - 3 police power.
+The authority is not a municipal corporation within the meaning of the state Constitution and the laws of the state, or a political subdivision within the meaning of the state Constitution and the laws of the state, including without limitation, Article VIII, section 7 of the Washington state Constitution.
+A municipality may not delegate to an authority any of the municipality's attributes of sovereignty including, without limitation, the power to tax, the power of eminent domain, and the police power. - NEW SECTION.
+Sec.
+5. (1) An authority established pursuant to this chapter may develop and conduct a program or programs to provide nonrecourse revenue bond financing for the project costs for economic development activities. - (2) An authority is authorized to participate fully in federal and other governmental economic development finance programs and to take such actions as are necessary and consistent with this chapter to secure the benefits of those programs and to meet their requirements.